 Welcome to Chef Brian Henry's official blogspot where you'll find occasional information about different events I'll be taking part in, information about catering, Ice-Sculpting, our cooking classes, various recipes and more.

-I update my blog at random when ever so inspired… I write about local food, with a focus on unpretentious recipes with an approachable sense to our somewhereness.
-Check in regularly to see what’s going on…
+I promote local foods, with a focus on unpretentious recipes with an approachable sense to our well-being

 Gastronomically yours,